bramtayl/Justly/README.md

 So for example, if you set the tempo ratio for a chord to `2.0`, you will double the tempo of that chord and all future chords.
 The interval, volume ratio, and tempo ratio in a note are in reference to the chord, but only affect the note itself.
 So for example, if you set the tempo ratio for a note to `2.0`, you will double the tempo of that note only (that is, you will make the note stacatto).

-## Instruments

-You can change the instrument of notes, but not chords.
-Currently, Justly can play the instrument_pointers from the CSound [STK plugin](https://csound.com/docs/manual/STKTop.html), namely:

-- BandedWG
-- BeeThree
-- BlowBotl
-- BlowHole
-- Bowed
-- Brass
-- Clarinet
-- Drummer
-- Flute
-- FMVoices
-- HevyMetl
-- Mandolin
-- ModalBar
-- Moog
-- PercFlut
-- Plucked
-- Resonate
-- Rhodey
-- Saxofony
-- Shakers
-- Simple
-- Sitar
-- StifKarp
-- TubeBell
-- VoicForm
-- Whistle
-- Wurley

-You must use one of these exact names.

 ## Controls